Academic Delivery Plan - Winter 2022

-As we say goodbye to a school year under pandemic restrictions Canadore College is looking forward to the Fall 2021 semester with reserved optimism.
+Canadore College is looking forward to the Winter 2022 semester with optimism.

-To our returning and first year students, we know a good college experience includes being on campus and interacting with your classmates, friends and professors.
-We are optimistic that we can transition to more in-person learning and service delivery as soon as public health and government guidelines allow.
+To our students, we know a good college experience includes being on campus and interacting with your classmates, friends and professors.
+We are optimistic that we can transition to more in-person learning and service delivery as public health and government guidelines allow.

 The health and safety of our students and employees is our top priority.
-So is our commitment to deliver the high quality teaching and learning experience Canadore College has built its reputation on.
-Right now, we plan to begin the Fall semester with a hybrid model (in-person, on-campus and/or remote learning) where necessary and safely feasible.
-Please refer to the Academic Delivery Plan at www.canadorecollege.ca/academicplan.
-The Plan is subject to change pending developments in the external college environment due to COVID-19 and will be guided by public health guidelines.
+So is our commitment to deliver the high-quality teaching and learning experience Canadore College has built its reputation on.
+We will begin the Winter semester with a hybrid model (in-person, on-campus and/or remote learning) where necessary and safely feasible.
+The Academic Delivery Plan is subject to change pending developments in the external college environment due to COVID-19 and will be guided by public health guidelines.

-The COVID-19 safety protocols that kept us safe this year will continue.
+The COVID-19 safety protocols that have kept us safe will continue.

-The Student Services department continues to be operational with on-campus and remote options available.
-Virtual support will be prioritized where possible.
-All students are encouraged to reach out for assistance at: firstname.lastname@example.org.
+The Student Success Services department continues to be operational with on-campus and remote options available.
+All students are encouraged to reach out for assistance by visiting https://www.canadorecollege.ca/support/student-success-services, or email at email@example.com.

 Students who are in need can access financial aid through a straightforward application process that begins by contacting our Financial Aid team at firstname.lastname@example.org.

-Further Fall semester updates will be provided to students during the summer, or you can visit https://www.canadorecollege.ca/experience/wellness/health-centre/coronavirus.
-In the meantime, please stay safe and well, and we will see you in September.
+Further Winter semester updates will be provided to students during the winter, or you can visit https://www.canadorecollege.ca/experience/wellness/health-centre/coronavirus.
+In the meantime, please stay safe and well, and we will see you in January!

 Frequently Asked Questions